sergio11/lyric_wave_architecture/README.md

   <img src="https://tinyurl.com/2p9ft7xf" />
 </p>

+## More Details 📝

+For comprehensive information about this project, check out this [Medium article](https://sanchezsanchezsergio418.medium.com/a-glimpse-into-ai-powered-song-generation-with-lyricwave-fb071b9a0fe0).

 ## Key Features
 - 🎵 **Melody Magic:** The integration with AudioCraft from Meta crafts melodies that perfectly match the lyrical sentiment, resulting in captivating musical compositions.